Lead Exposure Injuries at Work.

 Occupational lead exposure most frequently causes lead poisoning when the lead dust or lead fumes are inhaled, or when lead on the hands is ingested when the worker eats.
 Lead-related injuries can be acute or chronic.
 An acute injury is generally when a worker receives high amounts of lead over a short period of time, hours or days.
 A chronic injury is generally when a worker is exposed to lower levels over weeks, months or years.
 Both types of lead exposure can cause severe injuries in adults.
 Small amounts of lead exposure can compound over long periods of time and can be even more harmful than acute lead poisoning.
 Lead toxicity has been diagnosed among workers with workplace exposure levels below the currently permissible exposure limits established by OSHA.

-Antonio DeBlasio is the founding member of the DeBlasio & Gower law firm.
-He has been selected by Super Lawyers® for Business Litigation in 2008 and in each year from 2014 through 2020.
+Antonio DeBlasio is the founding member of the DeBlasio Law Group.
+He has been selected by Super Lawyers® for Business Litigation in 2008 and in each year from 2014 through 2024.
 Only 5% of attorneys receive this distinction.
-DeBlasio & Gower’s attorneys have over 35 years of combined experience representing businesses, individuals and estates in Illinois.

-Authors: Attorneys Antonio DeBlasio (DeBlasio & Gower LLC) and Charles L. Cannon (Mahoney, Crowe, Goldrick & Cannon, P.C.)
+Authors: Attorneys Antonio DeBlasio (DeBlasio Law Group) and Charles L. Cannon (Mahoney, Crowe, Goldrick & Cannon, P.C.)

 Sources: